47 Best New Retail Concept Stores in the World

 They may be permanent spaces or pop-ups or something in between.
 Some approaches have even been so well received they’ve been rolled out elsewhere.

-We’ve scoured the world to bring together 47 of the very best new retail concept stores out there.
+Our retail consultants have scoured the world to bring together 47 of the very best new retail concept stores out there (in alphabetical order).
 These are the new, inspirational approaches to retailing that we think are redefining what the concept store can be.

 1. AT&T (Seattle)